Learn how to import your chart of accounts to QuickBooks Online from a spreadsheet.

 - Detail Type

-- If you organize your accounts by number, add an Account Number column.
+- If you organise your accounts by number, add an Account Number column.
 Or skip this if you don’t use account numbers.

 - If you have a sub-account, add it in the Account Name column in this format: Main account: sub-account.
 For example, Utilities: Gas.
 See the table below for more examples of how to format sub-accounts.

-- If it looks correct, save your spreadsheet in Google Sheets, Excel, or CSV format.
+- If it looks correct, save your spreadsheet in Excel or CSV format.

 Here’s a sample of how your spreadsheet should look.
 You can also download our sample spreadsheet if you need more examples.